-For more detail about the process download Information for authorised carers on out-of-home care adoption: Download
+For more detail about the process download Information for authorised carers on out-of-home care adoption

 What is an Adoption Plan

-An Adoption Plan is an agreement between the the birth parents and the child, the carers, and about how the child’s relationship with their birth family, and their knowledge of their culture and identity will be supported.
+An Adoption Plan is an agreement between the the birth parents, the child and the carers, about how the child’s relationship with their birth family, and their knowledge of their culture and identity will be supported.
 It is based on the discussions held during the assessment process.